roderickhsiao/react-aspect-ratio/README.md

 - We stretch the inner box regardless of support for custom property
 - We make sure the height of images comes from their intrinsic ratio rather than their height attribute
 - We style the container as a containing block (so the inner box references that ancestor for its positioning)
+- We create a pseudo-element to be used with
+  - native `aspect-ratio` property if browser supported
-- We create a pseudo-element to be used with the “padding hack” (it is that element that creates the aspect ratio)
+  - the “padding hack” (it is that element that creates the aspect ratio) for browser not supporting `aspect-ratio`
 - We use `calc()` and `var()` to calculate padding based on the value of the custom property
 - We style the inner box so it matches the dimensions of its containing block